-- Connect no more than 124 Tier 2 KMC addressable controllers or devices to the RS-485 network. - Connect the nodes of the network in a daisy-chain arrangement.
+- Connect no more than 31 KMC addressable controllers or devices to the RS-485 connector. - Connect the nodes of the network in a daisy-chain arrangement.
 This means: Connect the A terminal in parallel with all other A terminals.

 Connect the B terminal in parallel with all other B terminals.
+(Refer to Illustration 3 for an example of typical RS-485 connections.

-- Connect the shields of the cable together at each controller. - Connect the shields to an earth ground at only one end of the segment; tape back the shield ground at the other end. - Use a KMD-5575 repeater between every 32 Tier 2 controllers or if the cable length of the Tier 2 network exceeds 4000 feet (1220 meters).
+- Connect the shields of the cable together at each controller. - Connect the shields to an earth ground (if available) or chassis ground only at one end of the segment; tape back the shield ground at the other end. - Use a KMD-5575 repeater between every 32 Tier 2 controllers or if the cable length of a Tier 1 or Tier 2 network exceeds 4000 feet (1220 meters).
 Use no more than seven repeaters per network. - Place a KMD-5567 surge suppressor in the cable where it exits a building.